hannotify/pattern-matching-small-enhancement-or-major-feature/sections/0-welcome.md

 Before diving into the very interesting subject of Pattern Matching, I'm curious to hear:

 "Who of you is running Java 17 or higher in production?"
-"And of those people: who has used pattern matching already?"

 ---